-A full-time faculty, contract professional or staff member is eligible for insurance effective on the first day of the month following appointment or date of hire.
-For example, an employee hired on August 20th, their insurance benefits would begin on September 1.
-If an employee starts on September 1, insurance benefits will begin October 1.
+A full-time faculty, contract professional or staff member is eligible for insurance effective the first day of the month following appointment or date of hire.
+For example, if an employee is hired on August 20, their insurance benefits would begin September 1.
+If an employees is hired on September 1, insurance benefits would begin October 1.

 If the employee is absent from work on the day on which insurance would normally begin, insurance becomes effective the day the employee begins work or returns to active work.

-The University of Akron's definition of an eligible dependent can be found above.
-If you are adding, a dependent for the first time proof of dependency is required at the time elections are made.
-Elections will not be processed until all required documentation is received by The Office of Benefits Administration.
-All Required Documentation MUST include date and/or year, employee name, and dependent's name.
-Please send documentation via campus mail +0602 or email to email@example.com
+The University of Akron's definition of an eligible dependent can be found below.
+If you are adding a dependent for the first time, proof of dependency is required at the time elections are made.
+Elections will not be processed until all required documentation is received by the Office of Benefits Administration.
+All required documentation must include date and/or year, employee name and dependent name.
+Please send documentation via campus mail to +0602 or email to firstname.lastname@example.org.

-FOR SPOUSE: Provide copies of 2 forms of documentation listed below.
+To certify spouse eligibility, provide copies of two forms of documentation listed below:

-A copy of the front page of your most recently filed federal tax return confirming this dependent as a spouse, OR documentation dated within the last 6 months establishing current relationship status such as a joint household bill, joint bank/credit account, joint mortgage or lease, listing your name and your spouse's name.
+- A copy of the front page of your most recently filed federal tax return confirming this dependent as a spouse, OR documentation dated within the last six months establishing current relationship status such as joint household bill, joint bank/credit account or joint mortgage or lease listing your name and your spouse's name

-A child is defined as your natural child, stepchild, legally adopted child, foster child, child under age 19 placed with you for adoption, child living with you for whom you or your spouse are custodian or legal guardian, or a child for whom you are required to provide health insurance by a Qualified Medical Child Support Order
+A child is defined as your natural child, stepchild, legally adopted child, foster child, child under the age of 19 placed with you for adoption, child living with you for whom you or your spouse are custodian or legal guardian or a child for whom you are required to provide health insurance by a Qualified Medical Child Support Order (QMCSO).

-FOR CHILDREN: Provide the appropriate copy of the form(s) of documentation requested below.
+To certify child eligibility, provide the appropriate copy of the forms of documentation listed below:

 Each dependent will be insured beginning with the latter of: